 Judging will start at 10:00 a.m.
-Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 19 in the Produce Building.
-4-H'er must be present for judging.
-Exhibitor limited to one entry.
+Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 17 in the Produce Building.

 Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations.
-All paperwork should be displayed in a sheet protector.